blal28/COVID-19-Tracker/README.md

 # COVID-19-Tracker

-This project demonstrate IT Dashboard highlights information from multiple data sources.
+This project demonstrate a dashboard using Tableau that is looking at how the Covid Vaccination program is performing worldwide.